IronBox/abexpress-debugtool/README.md

 4. Run **ABExpressConfigCheckerTool.exe**
 5. Click the Run button to start configuration checking (it may take a few moments to complete execution of tests)

 Any check that has failed will be shown in red.
 Click on any failed check to view the suggested fix for the detected issue.
+Re-run the tool after you have fixed the issue to verify the fix.

 ![Tool with suggested fix screenshot](suggested-fix.png)